 - Improves communication.
 More time by yourself can actually increase the quality of your communication.
 Change of attitude is facilitated by solitude and change of environment.
 You can then get in touch with your deepest feelings.
 You can sift through your thoughts and beliefs and choose to change your mental attitudes.
 This results in improved communication and a focus on meaningful conversations.

 - Recover your inner peace.
 Solitude is an opportunity for everything that is unnecessary to drop away.
 Against the backdrop of silence and spaciousness, all the insignificant things in your life fade to black.

 It is only when we silent the blaring sounds of our daily existence that we can finally hear the whispers of truth that life reveals to us, as it stands knocking on the doorsteps of our hearts.
 K.T.
 Jong

 4 Easy Ways to Access the Power of Solitude

 You don't have to be a monk to reap the benefits of solitude.
 Before you get started, make sure that you unplug: turn off your computer, or power down your ipad or cell phone.
 You don't want to be interrupted or distracted during your ‘alone time.'
 Here are 4 ways to take a time out for yourself:

 - Start a morning ritual.
 Wake up early and squeeze in an extra hour of alone time before you start your day.
 You can meditate, pray, journal, draw.
-This process can also give you time to focus yourself before the day.
+This process can also give you time to focus yourself before the start of the day.

 - Go for a walk.
 Make sure that you pick a scenic route.
-Go to your local park or natural reserve.
+Go to your local park or nature reserve.
 If you live in a city you can often find designated walking paths.
-You might even want to take a field trip and walk along the beach, or go hiking.
+You might even want to take a field trip and walk along the beach or go hiking.

 - Take a reading break.
 Make sure the television is off.
 Snuggle up on your couch and dive into a great book.
 If the weather is nice you can always grab a blanket and camp out at your local park for your reading.